alvr-org/ALVR/alvr/xtask/flatpak/README.md

 ~/.var/app/com.valvesoftware.Steam/.local/share/Steam/steamapps/common/SteamVR/bin/vrmonitor.sh %command%
 ```

+### SteamVR does not seem to like HDR being enabled with nvidia gpu
+At the time of writing using a desktop environment with hdr enabled seems to break steamvr when using nvidia.
+The symptom is steamvr not rendering and showing a popup saying "update your graphics drivers".
+To fix this disable hdr.
+This is not reported to be an issue with amd graphics cards.

 ### ADB doesnt't work in flatpak:
 First need to setup adb on host, and enable usb debugging on device.
 Verify that devices shows up when you run "adb devices" and is authorised.
 Script assumes that user has AndroidStudio installed with keys in default location ($HOME/.android/adbkey.pub) - change if necessary